How to Add and Delete Users in Debian 12: Command Line

 Conclusion

-In this blog post, I have covered different CLI tools for adding users to the Debian system.
-I have also discussed the method for adding multiple users at a time.
-Finally, I have covered how you can completely delete a user in Debian.
+In this blog post, we have covered different CLI tools for adding users to the Debian system, including adduser, useradd, and newusers.
+We also discussed how to set passwords for new users and manage multiple user accounts simultaneously.
+Finally, we provided instructions on how to completely delete a user in Debian.

 Share your love